Home | About BNJARS | Activities | Calendar | Search Logs | Station Information | Status Updates

 Why do we have to make early arrangements?

 In order for anyone to operate the NJ2BB ham station, one of our BNJARS Authorized Operators (AO) must be present to open the shack and act as control op for the station.
-By making an "appointment" with the Chief Engineer, it gives him time to arrange for one of our AOs to be present to greet you and issue you the guest badges required to board the ship.
+By making an "appointment" with the Chief Engineer, it gives him time to arrange for one of our AOs to be present to greet you and escort you to the shack.
 The ham shack is only open when one of our authorized operators is present.
 The AO is responsible for showing you how to use the equipment and the logging procedure for the shack.

 What bands/frequencies may we use when we operate?